Billwilliams1952/Arduino-Cascadable-Low-Pass-Filter/README.md

 For example: With a specified bandwidth of 10 Hz, and a step input applied, the output will settle to the step input value in ~0.08 seconds.
 10 Hz is the 3dB point of the filter, where input changes at a rate greater than this frequency begins to roll off at 20 dB per decade (10 Hz, 100Hz, 1000Hz,...) or 6dB per octave (10Hz, 20Hz, 40Hz, 80Hz...)

+When you cascade the LPF, the rolloff basically doubles for each added stage.
+For example, a two cascade LPF will be 6dB down at 10Hz, and 40 dB down at 100 Hz -- a three cascade LPF will be 9dB down at 10Hz, and 60 dB down at 100 Hz.

+The output of any cascade

 ![alt tag](https://cloud.githubusercontent.com/assets/3778024/21202816/901c5764-c215-11e6-9895-a39fdd9bd3f0.png)

 Thanks https://en.wikipedia.org/wiki/Roll-off